kentaka7/eMia-iOS/README.md

 There is my code example here. eMia is an application like a forum.
 You can register, then post topics with a title, description and a photo.
 There are profile editor, push-notification if another user likes your post.

-eMia developed with
+eMia developed with using
 - Firebase database, storage, authentication and cloud messages.
 - RxSwift
-- RxCocoa + RxDatasource + Custom Layout for UICollectionView
+- RxCocoa, RxDatasource and Custom Layout for UICollectionView
-- VIPER
+- VIPER arhitecture

 ## Requirements